Sparkleleuk/Sustainability_Matters/about.md

 Indeed, the breadth of what is considered a sustainability issue can be overwhelming, while the scope of some topics can be complex.
 Our mission is to bring these issues to you in a way that is simple and easy to understand.
 We strongly believe that everybody has a stake in a sustainable and just world, and knowing about these issues is a step towards taking concrete action.

-**How does Sustainability Matters work?**
+### How does Sustainability Matters work?

 Every week day, we will highlight and analyze a maximum of three relevant and interesting sustainability-related news.
 The analysis will be posted on this site by midnight Eastern Standard Time.
 Every Saturday, we will send you a recap of the week's highlights in a weekly newsletter that goes straight to your inbox.

-**Who is Sustainability Matters?**
+### Who is Sustainability Matters?

 Sustainability Matters was founded by [Sheila Oviedo](https://www.linkedin.com/in/sheilaoviedo) with plenty of help from [Marcel Schoffelmeer](https://www.linkedin.com/in/marcel-schoffelmeer-3520a63/).
-The making of this site is powered by [Kenya AA coffee](https://www.pinterest.com/pin/634022453762392056/) and [Trader Joe's Mango & Cream Bars](https://www.pinterest.com/pin/411938697146385225/).
+The making of this site was powered by [Kenya AA coffee](https://www.pinterest.com/pin/634022453762392056/) and [Trader Joe's Mango & Cream Bars](https://www.pinterest.com/pin/411938697146385225/).